hindu-comm/mail_stream_advaita-l/2013/03/mithyaa_anirvachanii/140__Naresh_Cuntoor.md

 > either useful or useless.
 This much regarding difference of visheShya part.
-> Talking of visheShNAMshsa, putrahInA means ​​putrAbhAvaH and this is
+> Talking of visheShNAMshsa, putrahInA means putrAbhAvaH and this is
 > certainly not the meaning of word putraH.
 > So, I don't see any repetition.
 >